vonderwoman/vonderwoman/README.md

 - 🌱 I’m currently learning R
 - 👯 I’m looking to collaborate on any data science or data analysis projects

-- ⚡ Fun fact: I love surfing through the internet to stay updated with the latest technologies
+- ⚡ Fun fact: I love surfing through the internet to stay updated with the latest technologies.